Balance of Terror: Production

 The Star Trek Compendium stated the episode was essentially a science fiction version of the submarine film The Enemy Below, depicting a cat-and-mouse game between the Enterprise as the American destroyer against a Romulan vessel as the German U-boat.

 Director Vincent McEveety had seen the 1957 film The Enemy Below but only noticed the similarities between its plot and this episode later.
 He admitted "Obviously, it's the same story."

 The business of the Romulan Commander launching the body of the Centurion out the disposal tube in an attempt to convince Captain Kirk his Warbird has been destroyed is taken from the 1958 war movie Run Silent, Run Deep where Captain Richardson of the USS Nerka (Clark Gable) uses the same tactic for the same purpose.

 The soundtrack cue "In the Chapel", played during the opening scene of the wedding ceremony, is an instrumental medley of the 19th century English song "Long, Long Ago" by Thomas Haynes Bayly and the "Bridal Chorus" by Richard Wagner.

-The term photon torpedo was only invented for a later episode "Arena", but the same effect was used in this one although still called phaser.
+The term photon torpedo was only invented for a later episode "Arena", but the same sound and visual effects were used for phaser-fire in this episode.

+Although it was the 9th episode filmed, it's broadcast date came much later as the 14th episode shown on NBC because of all the post production work needed and all the special effects included in the episode.

 On September 16, 2006, "Balance of Terror" became the first digitally remastered Star Trek episode, featuring enhanced and new visual effects, computer generated (CGI) spaceships, and high-definition format.

 All core Star Trek regular background players appear in this episode: Eddie Paskey (Lt.
 Lesley and William Shatner stand-in), Frank da Vinci (Lt.
 Brent and Leonard Nimoy stand-in), William Blackburn (Lt.
 Hadley and De Forest Kelley stand-in), Ron Veto (Harrison), John Arndt (Fields) and Jeanne Malone (Enterprise yeoman and stand-in for Grace Lee Whitney).